Removal

 8. Connect two bleeder tubes to the master cylinder outlet fittings (see illustration).

 6.8.
-The most preferable method is to pre-bleed the master cylinder, when air is removed from it into the reservoir through two tubes
+The most preferable method is preliminary bleeding of the master cylinder, when air is removed from it into the tank through two tubes

 9. Fill the reservoir with the appropriate type of brake fluid (see chapter 1).

-10. Slowly press the piston into the master cylinder to force air from the chambers into the reservoir.
-You can use a large Phillips screwdriver to move the piston.
-Since the tubes are immersed in the liquid in the reservoir, no air enters the cylinder when the piston is released.
+10. Slowly push the piston into the master cylinder to force air out of the chambers into the reservoir.
+To move the piston, you can use a large Phillips screwdriver.
+Since the tubes are immersed in the liquid in the tank, when the piston is released, no air enters the cylinder.

-11. Continue pumping until there are no air bubbles in the liquid.
+11. Continue pumping until no air bubbles are observed in the liquid.

-12. Disconnect the bleeding tubes (one by one) and plug the cylinder fittings to prevent fluid from escaping and air from entering.
-Install the reservoir cap.
+12. Disconnect the bleed tubes (one at a time) and plug the cylinder fittings to prevent fluid from leaking out and air from entering.
+Install the tank lid.

 13. Install the master cylinder onto the brake booster studs and tighten the nuts with your fingers.
 Don't forget to install a new gasket.

-14. Connect the threaded couplings of the brake hydraulic lines to the master cylinder.
-Since the cylinder nuts are not yet fully tightened, there should be no difficulty in guiding the union nut along the fitting threads.
-Do not allow the threads to break when tightening the nut.
+14. Connect the threaded couplings of the brake hydraulic system lines to the master cylinder.
+Since the cylinder nuts are not yet fully tightened, there should be no difficulty in guiding the union nut along the threads of the fitting.
+Avoid stripping the threads when tightening the nut.

-15. Completely tighten the master cylinder nuts and hydraulic connectors.
+15. Finally tighten the master cylinder mounting nuts and hydraulic system connectors.
 The nuts must be tightened to the required torque.

-16. Fill the reservoir, then bleed the master cylinder and brake system circuits, as described in subsection 8.
-To bleed the installed master cylinder, you must have an assistant depress and lock the brake pedal in this position.
-Loosen the connection nut. to release liquid containing air (see illustration).
+16. Fill the reservoir, then bleed the master cylinder and brake system circuits as described in subsection 8.
+To bleed the installed master cylinder, have an assistant press and hold the brake pedal in this position.
+Loosen the union nut. to release liquid containing air (see illustration).
 Tighten the nut, then have an assistant return the pedal to its original position.
-Bleed through two fittings until then. until there are no air bubbles in the liquid.
-Before you begin normal operation of the vehicle, make sure that its braking system is working properly.
+Continue bleeding through the two fittings until. until no air bubbles are observed in the liquid.
+Before you begin normal operation of your vehicle, make sure that its braking system is in good working order.

 6.16.
-It is necessary to involve an assistant who will depress and lock the brake pedal in this position.
-Loosen the union nut to release the fluid containing air.
-Pump through two fittings until there are no air bubbles in the liquid
+It is necessary to involve an assistant who will press and fix the brake pedal in this position.
+Loosen the union nut to release the air-containing fluid.
+Continue bleeding through the two fittings until no air bubbles are detected in the fluid

-Warning: if the brake pedal has not acquired elasticity after bleeding, as well as if there is any doubt about the serviceability of the brake system, DO NOT drive the vehicle.
+Warning: If the brake pedal does not become elastic after bleeding, or if there is any doubt about the serviceability of the brake system, it is PROHIBITED to drive the vehicle.
 It should be towed to a company station for diagnostics using special equipment.

-17. Pump out as much brake fluid as possible from the master cylinder reservoir, using, for example, a cooking syringe.
+17. Pump out as much brake fluid as possible from the master cylinder reservoir, using, for example, a culinary syringe.

-Note: After this use, it is prohibited to use the culinary syringe for cooking.
+Note: After such use, it is prohibited to use the culinary syringe for cooking.

-18. Place a cloth under the master cylinder to absorb any liquid that may spill when the reservoir is disconnected.
+18. Place a cloth under the master cylinder to absorb any fluid that spills when the reservoir is disconnected.

-Caution: Brake fluid will corrode paintwork.
-Cover adjacent body parts and do not allow any fluid to spill during this procedure.
+Caution: Brake fluid corrodes paintwork.
+Cover adjacent body parts and avoid spilling liquid during this procedure.

-19. Using a hammer and a small chisel, knock out the roller pins that secure the reservoir to the master cylinder (see illustration).
+19. Using a hammer and a small punch, knock out the roller pins that secure the reservoir to the master cylinder (see illustration).

 6.19.
-Drive out the roller pins that secure the reservoir to the master cylinder
+Knock out the roller pins that secure the reservoir to the master cylinder

 20. Pull the reservoir off the master cylinder body.

-21. If you are only replacing the o-rings, pry and remove the old seals, then install new o-rings in their place (see illustration).
+21. If you are only replacing the O-rings, pry up and remove the old seals, then install the new rings in their place (see illustration).

 6.21.
-If a brake fluid leak is detected, the reservoir O-rings must be replaced
+If a brake fluid leak is detected, the reservoir sealing rings must be replaced

 22. Lubricate the O-rings with clean brake fluid, then press the reservoir back into position on the master cylinder and secure it with new roller pins.